School of Nursing

 The School of Nursing is a caring community of students, faculty, staff, and administration who work collaboratively to foster leadership and development of others.
 We endeavor to provide baccalaureate-educated, employment-ready, culturally humble graduates who are prepared to meet the needs of a global community

-Achievement of the Program Outcomes for The School of Nursing at Platt College will be measured using the following five competencies (student learning outcomes) based upon the national standards of The Essentials of Baccalaureate Education for Professional Nursing Practice (American Association of Colleges of Nursing (AACN), 2008) and the Pre-Licensure knowledge, skills, and attitudes delineated by Quality and Safety Education for Nurses (QSEN).
+Achievement of the Program for The School of Nursing is measured using the following five competencies (student learning outcomes) based upon the national standards of The Essentials of Baccalaureate Education for Professional Nursing Practice (American Association of Colleges of Nursing (AACN), 2008) and the Pre-Licensure knowledge, skills, and attitudes delineated by Quality and Safety Education for Nurses (QSEN).

 - 1.1 Assessment, nursing diagnosis, planning, implementation and evaluation of nursing care collaboratively with diverse individuals, families, groups, communities and populations.